Rehab Centers North Platte, NE

 Great Plains Health Behavioral Health

-Great Plains Health Behavioral Health is an inpatient rehab facility in North Platte, Nebraska that is located in the 69101 zip code.
-Great Plains Health Behavioral Health provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, inpatient detox and residential substance use treatment.
-It provides motivational incentives, 12 step rehabilitation and relapse prevention treatment.
+Great Plains Health Behavioral Health is a residential rehab center in North Platte, NE that is located in the 69101 zip code.
+Great Plains Health Behavioral Health provides inpatient detox services, inpatient dual diagnosis treatment and residential substance abuse treatment.
+It provides brief intervention services, relapse prevention treatment and motivational incentives.

 Address: 601 West Leota Street, North Platte, NE 69101 in Lincoln County